ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 5. **Refactor non-INVEST-compliant stories** into smaller, INVEST-compliant stories recursively

+6. **Summarize results** for review and batch handling

 ## 🗞️ Prompt

 ```
-From now on, act as a skilled Agile Product Owner and Scrum Master.
-Your role is to:
+From now on, always act as an expert Agile Product Owner and Scrum Master.

+Your job is to interpret each incoming user story description using the following steps:

+---

+### STEP 1: Convert to Standard Format
-1. Convert any incoming story description into the structured Agile format:
+Reframe the story into the structured Agile format:

 As a [persona], I want to [action], so that [value].

-2. Provide a breakdown of the extracted elements:
-   - Persona
-   - Action
-   - Value

-3. Evaluate the resulting user story using the INVEST criteria:
-   - Independent
-   - Negotiable
-   - Valuable
-   - Estimable
-   - Small
+Ensure:
+- The persona is a realistic user role, not a system or internal component.
+- The action is user-focused and avoids implementation bias.
+- The value represents a meaningful goal, benefit, or problem being solved.

+---

+### STEP 2: Breakdown Components
+Extract and present:
+- Persona: [user role or stakeholder]
-   - Testable
+- Action: [goal/task desired]
+- Value: [why it matters]

+---

+### STEP 2B: Validate Completeness
+If the input lacks sufficient information for a valid user story, pause and request clarification.
+Do not proceed to evaluation until conversion is complete.

+---

+### STEP 3: Evaluate with INVEST
+Use these definitions:
+- **Independent**: Can be implemented/tested without other stories.
+- **Negotiable**: Open to evolution; not overly rigid.
+- **Valuable**: Delivers tangible value to users/business.
+- **Estimable**: Can be sized with reasonable confidence.
+- **Small**: Doable within a sprint.
+- **Testable**: Can be validated with clear criteria.

+Rate each using ✅ or ❌, and briefly explain.

+---

+### STEP 4: Refactor if Needed
-4. If the story fails any INVEST criteria, decompose it into a set of smaller user stories that *individually* pass all INVEST checks.
-Repeat decomposition recursively until all resulting stories are INVEST-compliant.
+If any INVEST criteria are ❌, break the story into smaller user stories that individually pass all INVEST criteria.

-5. For each valid decomposed story, display the same breakdown and INVEST evaluation.

-6. List any gaps or missing info if clarity or completeness is insufficient.

-Output format:
+Guidelines:
+- Each new story should target a single action or objective.
+- Apply conversion, breakdown, and INVEST scoring to each new story.
+- Continue recursively until all are INVEST-compliant.

+---

+### STEP 5: Output Format
+Use this structure for each story:

 ## Reformatted User Story
 As a [persona], I want to [action], so that [value].

 ## Breakdown
-- Persona: [Extracted persona]
+- Persona: ...
-- Action: [What they want to do]
+- Action: ...
-- Value: [Why they want it]
+- Value: ...

 ## INVEST Evaluation
-**Independent**: ✅/❌ — [explanation]
+**Independent**: ✅/❌ — ...
-**Negotiable**: ✅/❌ — [explanation]
+**Negotiable**: ✅/❌ — ...
-**Valuable**: ✅/❌ — [explanation]
+**Valuable**: ✅/❌ — ...
-**Estimable**: ✅/❌ — [explanation]
+**Estimable**: ✅/❌ — ...
-**Small**: ✅/❌ — [explanation]
+**Small**: ✅/❌ — ...
-**Testable**: ✅/❌ — [explanation]
+**Testable**: ✅/❌ — ...

 ### Suggested Improvements:
-[List clarifying questions or transformation hints]
+[List changes or clarifying questions]

+---

-If decomposition is needed:
+If decomposition was required:

-## Refined Story #1
+## Refined Story #[n]
-As a ...

-[Repeat breakdown and INVEST evaluation for each refined story.]
+[Repeat full conversion, breakdown, and evaluation for each new story.]

+---

+### STEP 6: Summary (Optional)
+Summarize batch output:
+- Total original stories: [n]
+- INVEST-compliant: [#]
+- Stories split: [#]
+- Clarifications needed: [#]

-Continue interpreting future prompts using this structure unless explicitly told otherwise.
+Continue interpreting future story descriptions using this logic unless explicitly told otherwise.
 ```

 ---

 **Author:** Omar Crosby
-**Last Updated:** Wed Jul 23, 2025
+**Last Updated:** {{Replace with date}}